DovetailSoftware/dovetail-bootstrap/readme.md

 ### Authentication

 * Native ASP.Net authentication support that integrates with Dovetail SDK making it easy to do API operations a behalf of the current user.
-* Web service API token authentication support for FubuMVC applications
+* Web service API token authentication support for FubuMVC applications.

 Examples
 --------

 ### Web Applications